LukeHeuser/notes/Java/java_basics.md

 ### Benefits of Encapsulation

 Changes made *do not* affect any other code!!

 Restricting access to an objects data *protects* the members of the class and some methods from external access.

 This *prevents* calling code from *bypassing* the rules and *contraints* built into the class.

+## Encapsulation: Why Hide Things?

+Why would we want to hide things in Java?

+* To make the interface simpler, we maay want to hide unnecessary details

+* To protect the integrity of data on an object, we may hide or restrict access to some of the data and operations.

+* To Decouple the publicshed *interface* from the internal details of the class, we may hide *actual names* and *types* of class members.
+This gives us more *flexibility* if we have to change the class in the future.

+#### What does Interface mean in Encapsulation?

+This describes the *class members* that are exposed to or can be accessed by the calling code.
+Everything else in the class is *internal* or *private* to it.

+An application programming interface or API is the public contract that tells others hot to use the class.